Rex71/Asterisk-AMI-transfer-tool/README.md

 (Set permissions)

-sudo chmod +777 forms.sh repeat.sh xfer.expect status.log
+sudo chmod +777 *

 (Launch forms.sh and complete the AMI parameters required for the transfer.)

-./forms.sh
+./debug_forms.sh

 (You can also pass arguments directly to repeat.sh, the format is:

-./repeat.sh hostip hostport user password exten(agent exten) context(this is the transfer context) to-exten(other party number)
+./debug_repeat.sh hostip hostport user password exten(agent exten) context(this is the transfer context) to-exten(other party number)

 example: ./repeat.sh 192.168.0.50 5038 admin easypass 5000 reception 1000

+For debug : tail -f status.log

 The agent will receive a call, answer, speak and when ready click transfer, the call will be transfered to extension<1000--reception>)